“Scanning” documents and photos with your phone is a mixed bag. Thankfully, there are very easy ways to scan items and get reliably good results.

 The Best Way to Scan Documents on Android: Google Drive

-You can scan documents directly into Drive by tapping the “+” sign in the lower-right corner of the app’s home screen.
+You can scan documents directly into Google Drive by tapping the “+” button in the lower-right corner of the home screen.

-When the menu slides up from the bottom, tap “Scan”.
+When the menu slides up from the bottom, select “Scan”.

-When you are ready to create your scan, tap the blue capture button.
-To shed a little light on the subject, tap the flash icon to the left, if your device has a flash.
-If your device doesn’t have a flash, this icon won’t appear.
+When you are ready to scan your document, fill up the screen with the document as much as you can and tap the blue capture button.
+You can also shed a little light on the document by tapping the flash icon next to the capture button if your device has a flash.
+If your device doesn’t have a flash, this option won’t appear.

-- Tap the plus sign to add more pages to the PDF.
+- Tap the plus icon to add more pages to the document.